kavyavsagar/RabbitMQ-pause-message/README.md

 # Advanced Message Queuing Protocol (AMQP) in RabbitMQ

 A messaging service that reads incoming messages from a RabbitMQ queue, and sends out SMS and Emails, depending on the message type.
 System want to pause sending SMS messages during a specified time period, like 6pm to 6am.
 This time period should be configurable from a settings.php file.
 Created such a system in PHP, using required technologies/libraries.
-The constraints are:

 -
 Constraints are: